Wildfire explodes to third-largest in California history - NewsBreak

 Gorman said she asks herself how another California town could be reduced to ashes.

 “That’s what I keep thinking.
-It’s happening, again,” said Gorman.
+It’s happening, again,” she said.
 “It’s unfathomable.”

 Nguyen reported from Oakland, California.
 Associated Press writers Christopher Weber and Stefanie Dazio in Los Angeles and Jocelyn Gecker in San Francisco contributed to this report.